What can independent filmmakers do to attract film investors, enhance their bottom line, and actually MAKE MONEY from

 Here are Ten Things Independent Film Makers Can Do Right Now To get film financing, secure film distribution that makes money and attract film investors, larger than typical crowd funding initiatives deliver.

 There are both domestic and foreign tax incentives.
 A tax incentive is like getting free money, so making a film in today's economic climate without utilizing available film tax incentives is stupid.
 Almost every city/state/country has incentives so you film in their location.
 Example: www.nyc.gov/film.
-Section 181 (not currently available as of 2019, but this changes often so stay tuned), which allows investments in a motion picture shot in the US to be 100% tax deductible for the investor in the same year invested, has just been extended through 2016 and is retro-active for 2015.
+Section 181 (not currently available as of 2019, but this changes often so stay tuned), which allows investments in a motion picture shot in the US to be 100% tax deductible for the investor in the same year invested, was extended through 2016 and made retro-active for 2015.
 (Updated Section 181 tax incentives are already included in our Movie Investor Package)